Find the answers to your questions about our library.

 3) In the ‘Assignment Option’ - ‘submit papers to’ menu, make sure to select the

-“No Repository” setting to ensure your submit paper will not be stored in any Turnitin Repository.
+“Do not store the submitted papers” setting to ensure your submit paper will not be stored in any Turnitin Repository.

 2. Student Account